Dylantje/PVOutput-S0-Uploader/README.md

 Install new library: MsTimer2
 Install new library: timekeeping

+Open the code to doudle klick in the map Pvouploader on Pvouploader.ino

 Change the configfile
 IP
 Gateway
 Subnet

-Fil in the Pvoutput Api [ not the readkey ]
+Fill in the Pvoutput Api [ not the readkey ]

-Fil in the pin where is the S0 Counter connectet with<br>
+Fill in the pin where is the S0 Counter connectet with<br>
-Fil in the pulse of you S0 Counter<br>
+Fill in the pulse of you S0 Counter<br>
-Fil in the sid<br>
+Fill in the sid<br>
-Fil in the 2 or 4 [ 2 solar or 4 usage in Pvoutput ]<br>
+Fill in the 2 or 4 [ 2 solar or 4 usage in Pvoutput ]<br>

 Make sure the numsensors are correct.<br>
 Upload the sketch<br>